Bereavement Support

 How can the Bereavement Support team help?

-Our Bereavement Support Co-ordinator and volunteers offer support to suit each individual.
-This might be spending some time together with a member of staff or a trained volunteer, on the telephone or at the hospice.
-We also offer informal support sessions at the hospice, where small groups meet to share their experiences and support one another.
-These sessions can involve taking part in discussions, memory work, art work and other activities group members may wish to be involved with.
+This might be spending some time together with a member of staff or a trained volunteer, on the telephone, online or at the hospice.
+We also offer informal support groups at the hospice, where small groups meet to share their experiences and support one another.
+Bereavement Groups offer a safe space for people to talk about the things they struggle with, as well as the things that help them in bereavement.
+We offer a supportive environment in which to share with one another.

 We can help patients, families and friends talk about issues raised by death and dying and we may also help in planning a funeral.